10 Things You Should Never Leave Outside

 Toys in the front yard

 How many times has your sleep suffered as the neighbor’s dog yapped away behind the fence into the wee hours of morning?
 Though it seems like a good idea to let Fido roam free, the backyard is definitely no place for man’s best friend (for long stretches of time).
 Dogs are pack animals, meaning they require companionship and love—both of which they will not find when they are tied up or alone.
 Plus, solitude and boredom could lead to bad behavior from your pooch, including destructive digging; chewing hoses, sprinklers, and shrubs; or becoming dangerously aggressive.
 While outdoors, pups are also subject to uncomfortable weather conditions and dangerous animals like coyotes.
 For the sake of your yard, your sanity, and your dog, keep your good boy or girl indoors.
-Pet lovers, you may be surprised to know that your pet is one of the things you should never, ever do via text message.)
+Pet lovers, you may be surprised to know that your pet is one of the things you should never keep in your bedroom, too.

 Herbicides and pesticides

 Although these may be a great way to get rid of unwanted pests, herbicides and pesticides can be extremely harmful to people and other animals who could get into them by mistake, especially house pets and children.
 After applying them where needed, repackage the leftover chemicals, seal tightly, and store in a place that is out of reach from tiny paws or hands.
-Leaving them somewhere that could be unsafe is one of the things you should never do to your skin.)
+Leaving them somewhere that could be unsafe is one of the things you should never do to your lawn.